All About Turkey

 Solar Eclipse Information

-Total Solar eclipse in 2006 - Side, TurkeyWitness one of nature's most dramatic sights: a total eclipse of the sun.
+Total Solar eclipse in 2006 - Side - TurkeyWitness one of nature's most dramatic sights: a total eclipse of the sun.
 Experience the drama of the sun rapidly disappearing behind the disc of the moon with the amazing progression of events.
 You will experience the drop in temperature as the sun disappears, and possibly see Bailey's beads, sunlight passing through the valleys of the moon.
 Watch for the solar corona and solar prominences which become visible only during totality.
 We may even see a few planets and stars before the first bright burst of sun known as the diamond ring signals the end of totality and a rapid return to daylight.
-Next Total Solar Eclipse in Turkey will occur on 30 of April, 2060 !!!
+Next Total Solar Eclipse in Turkey will occur on 30th of April, 2060 !!!

 Partial Eclipse: This is the most common eclipse where only a portion of the sun's disk is covered by the moon.
 This is also how the eclipse appears outside of the area of complete shadow (the umbra) during a total eclipse.